How to Write the Pomona College Supplemental Essays: Examples + Guide 2025/2026

 • Reflecting on a community that you are part of, what values or perspectives from that community would you bring to Pomona?

-For the third option, spend some time brainstorming possible skills or superpowers.
+For the third option, one possibly fund and playful way to approach it is to spend some time brainstorming possible skills or superpowers.
 Here are some questions to get your brain rolling:

 • What’s your actual superpower?